A Federal Crime Requires a Strong Criminal Defense Attorney

 The U. S. Attorney normally prosecutes cases investigated by the DEA and the FBI.
 Those agencies tend to focus on bigger cases, such as drug conspiracy and border trafficking.
 By the time a person becomes aware that he is a suspect, he has often been the subject of an ongoing investigation for many months, even years.
-We advise and represent people in federal cases and grand jury proceedings.
+We provide strong Federal Criminal Defense for people in federal cases and grand jury proceedings.

 When the stakes are high, put the defense team at Chernoff Law on your side in court.
 Contact our Houston law office for a strong defense against any drug crime charge with a drug lawyer.

 Contact Federal Criminal Defense Lawyer Ed Chernoff Now!